susansiow/udacity-weather-journal-app-project/README.md

 ## 1. Project Description

-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI for a Weather-Journal App.
+This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI for a Weather Journal App.

 ## 2. Application Languages and Dependencies